fontforge/designwithfontforge.com/README.md

 #### Directory Layout

 - `_layouts/*.html` html template files
 - `_includes/*.html` snippets of HTML that are included in pages and templates
 - `assets/` CSS, JS and image files
 - `_config.yml` Configuration for Jeykll (ignore this file)
 - `en-US/` The site's contents, in US English.

 #### File Formats

 Each page is in MarkDown format, with a `.md` file extension.
 These files are converted into corresponding .html files by Jekyll when they start with these lines:

+- published: If the page should not be published, set this to `false`
+- layout: `bookpage` is the default
+- weight: An integer value from 1 to 100 that effects the ordering of the page in the sidebar and homepage lists
+- category: the category the page belongs in
+- title: The page title used in the title tag and h1 of the page

+Example:

 ```
     ---